ucbi/uniform/guides/introduction/Code Transformations.md

 # </eject:lib:my_lib>
 ```

-To only include code if an an app depends on a Mix Dependency called
+To remove code unless the ejected app depends on a Mix Dependency called
 `absinthe`, wrap it in these comments:

 ```elixir